Header Photos

 The photo above was taken in August, 2020, during my camping trip to Washington Park Campground, owned and operated by the City of Anacortes, on Fidalgo Island, WA.
 I was exploring the extraordinarily wonderful Marine Supply & Hardware store in downtown Anacortes, that sells hardware and all manner of other amazing things.
 At one point, I turned around and there was Little Towhee, peeking out at me … perched inside an RV travel trailer just her size.
 There were some other green birds hanging around, but she was not interested in them, she was interested only in a travel trailer evidently built for her.
 After considering a purchase, she eventually decided against it, saying she’d rather be together with me in our big Towhee the Trailer.
 I liked that. 🙂

 The photo above was taken in September, 2020, while I was camping at Dungeness Recreation Area near Sequim, Washington.
-I was very simply, light-heartedly, slowly driving down a number of warm sunshiney country roads in the area.
+I was very simply, light-heartedly, slowly driving down a number of warm sunshiny country roads in the area.
 I had stopped to photograph the barn (on the left in the photo above), and for some reason I sat there in my truck for many moments more … finally, the fellow in the photo above moved and finally I saw him.
 What a handsome lad.
 Had I snapped the barn photo and quickly driven on, I would have missed this gentleman.

 The photo above was taken in September, 2020, while I was camping at Dungeness Recreation Area near Sequim, Washington.
 I had walked out onto Dungeness Spit, partway out to the lighthouse, and decided to stop and sit on a driftwood log and enjoy the warm sun and the sky and the waves on the beach.
 In the photo above, I’m looking north to Canada.
 The waterway is the Strait of Juan de Fuca which comes in from the ocean on the left (miles away) and eventually connects with the north end of Puget Sound (miles to the right) in the State of Washington.
-I loved that very large piece of tree trunk in front of me that the Pacific Ocean had deposited on this beach.
+I loved that very large piece of grey weathered tree trunk that the Pacific Ocean had deposited on this beach.

 The photo above is of an extraordinary piece of wood that friends gave me.
 It had been cut diagonally from a tree trunk found in a lake up in the woods in the Cascade Mountains.
 This one piece is about an inch and a half thick and approximately 5 feet 7 inches long and 14 inches in height.
 It’s a good sized chunk of wood.
 I refinished the wood, repairing some damage that had happened over the years.
 And now it hangs on the wall above the head of my bed at home.
 Some see a bird, some see a whale.
 I feel protected all night long.